lewis-revill/morello-sdk/README.md

 (crt = C RunTime)

 ### Note on samba
-Building this on a samba share is possible, but wonky.
+Building this on a samba share is possible, but it takes longer.
 The llvm builds use **symlinks** which need extra care.